Course Selection

 • The compulsory half credit course in career studies (GLC2O) in Grade 10 will provide you with additional tools and opportunities to plan for your future.

-• Select English and math, the remaining six courses are based on your individual needs and future plans.
+• Select English and math.
+The remaining six courses are based on your individual needs and future plans.

 • As you move into your senior years of high school, you want to be on the pathway that best fits your needs and goals.